nitrogen-lang/nitrogen/docs/stdlib/imported/http.ni.md

 `headers` is a map of string keys to string values containing the HTTP headers sent or received.
 When received, the map keys will be in canonical header format.
+If multiple headers with the same are received, the values will be concatenated and separated by ", ".

 ## HTTPOptions: map